Skip to content

 M::cpu:(max(usage)) [1h] BY host

-// The result will contain the max(usage) column, which can be directly referenced in subsequent queries:
+// The result will contain a max(usage) column, which can be directly referenced later using the usage column name to get the `max(usage)` column from the subquery result:

 M::(M::cpu:(max(usage)) [1h] BY host):(max(usage)) { usage > 80 }